-Personal Harassment which is based on a prohibited ground of discrimination under the Ontario human Rights Code and is dealt with under the Corporate Human Rights Policy which can be located on the VIBE or attained from the Human Resources Department.
+Personal Harassment which is based on a prohibited ground of discrimination under the Ontario human Rights Code and is dealt with under the Corporate Human Rights Policy.
 The prohibited grounds of discrimination include: race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, age, record of offences, marital status, family status or disability.